patrickfrey/mewa/doc/tutorial.md

 # Writing Compiler Front-Ends for LLVM with _Lua_ using _Mewa_

+This article has also been published on [codeproject.com](codeproject.com).

 ## Lead Text
 _LLVM IR_ text representation makes it possible to write a compiler front-end without being bound to an API.
 We can map the source text to the text of _LLVM IR_ and use the tools of the _Clang_ compiler for further compilation steps.
 This opens the doors to implement compiler front-ends in different ways. _Mewa_ tries to optimize the amount of code written.
 It targets single authors that would like to write a prototype of a non-trivial programming language fast, but at the expense of a structure supporting collaborative work.
 This makes it rather a tool for experiment than for building a product.